Winter 2026 Quiz 3

 Problem 1.3

 (c) Now assume the distribution of plays_minchan is right-skewed but with no outliers.
-Which of the following statements is true about these statistics of plays_minchan?
+Which of the following statements is most likely true for plays_minchan?

-Answer: The mean is usually greater than the median, but not always
+Answer: The mean is greater than the median

 Problem 1.4